LumixX-git/LumixX-git/README.md

 # 👋 Welcome to my profile 👋
 Hello!
 I am a programmer who goes by the username LumixX on the internet.
 I develope video games and help with FRC stuff.
-I'm actually the owner of a video game development team called Team Redefined so go check us out if you have not!
+I'm actually the owner of a video game/modding development team called Team Redefined so go check us out if you have not!
 I enjoy a lot of Japenese culture and such and also love Rabbits and Cats.
 I'm heavy on the exe community so I expect to see some exe content lol.
 I also love Nintendo and collect a lot of their old games which actually inspires me to do a lot of things.